bundgus/hadoop-yarn-resource-consumption-report/README.md

 Tested on Cloudera 5.12.1 with Python 3.6

-The time to create a daily report in csv format with this script is less than 1 second.
+The time to create a daily report in csv format with this script is less than 10 seconds.
 The script includes a sceduler to run automatically each day at 12:00.

 #### Installation